yalemethods/SOP/README.md

 To create a new chapter, copy one of the example folders:

-*   `example-latex` if you're writing in LaTeX
+*   `example-latex` if you're writing in LaTeX,
-*   `example-md` if you're writing in Markdown
+*   `example-md` if you're writing in Markdown,
-*   `example-rmd` if you're writing in Rmarkdown
+*   `example-rmd` if you're writing in Rmarkdown,

-Change the folder's name to something good and add that name to the `sop.yml` file.
-Now you can start writing the chapter!
+and change the folder's name to something good.
+Now you can start writing the chapter.
+When the chapter is ready to be included in the SOP, add the chapter's name to the `sop.yml` file.

 ## How to compile the SOP

 The SOP can be compiled into PDFs or HTMLs.
-Everything is done by an automated build system using [Make](https://www.gnu.org/software/make/), [Pandoc](http://pandoc.org) and R. You might need to install some software to compile the complete SOP (see the "Dependencies" section below).
+Everything is done by an automated build system using [Make](https://www.gnu.org/software/make/), [Pandoc](http://pandoc.org) and [R](https://cran.r-project.org).
+You might need to install some software to make it run (see the [dependencies section](#dependencies)).

-To build everything (i.e., the complete SOP PDF and HTMLs for all chapters), simply run the following command in the top folder:
+To build everything (i.e., the complete PDF and HTMLs for all chapters), simply run the following command in the top folder:

 ```shell
 make